Who Pays Attorney Fees in an Oklahoma Divorce?

 Divorce is an expensive proposition for all parties involved.
 If you are currently involved in a divorce–or are thinking about filing for one–you may be concerned about the costs of hiring a lawyer to represent you.
 A common question many Oklahoma residents ask is, “Can I get my spouse to pay my attorney fees?”

 There is no simple, one-size-fits-all answer to this question.
 Historically, the rule in U.S. courts is that each side should pay its own legal fees in a civil lawsuit.
 But there are numerous exceptions created under state law.
+Oklahoma judges and court orders will sometimes rule that one spouse pay the other spouse’s attorney fees for legal representation in that divorce process.

 “There are two big misconceptions I see,” says Aaron D. Bundy, a family law attorney in Tulsa.
 “One is that the prevailing party gets attorney fees—or, the loser pays.
 The other one is that the richer party automatically pays.”